juan-carlos-correa/with-controlled-form/README.md

 // pass to WithControlledForm HOC
 ```

-## Why With-controlled-form ?
+## Why with-controlled-form ?

 The forms are basic elements in an app.
 Make a lot of forms in an app ends in repeated logic and code.

-Using this HOC finally i can make my UI Forms without the trouble of how to manage the state, the logic of the validations and how to operate it.
+Using this library finally i can make my UI Forms without the trouble of how to manage the state, the logic of the validations and how to operate it.

 Now you can do it too!

-## Todo
-- [x] Make the validation error message customizable
-- [x] Add custom validation function support
-- [ ] Make live code documentation in guthub pages
-- [x] Refactor Validators lib